What is an Aneurysm?

 Other Risk Factors

 - Age: Age is a major risk factor.
-Aneurysms are most common in older patients, usually over the age of 60 or 70 (x, x).
+They are most common in older patients, usually over the age of 60 or 70 (x, x).

 - Weight: A heavy body weight or obesity could place more pressure on the heart and the artery walls.
 This could lead to the risk of aneurysm (x).

 - Family History: Family history could also be a risk factor, especially considering heart attack, stroke and heart diseases.
-Having an aneurysm in other parts of the body could lead to a thoracic aortic aneurysm (x, x).
+Having one in other parts of the body could lead to a thoracic aortic aneurysm (x, x).

 - Poor Lifestyle Choices: Smoking cigarettes, drug abuse and heavy consumption of alcohol are all high-risk factors for aneurysms (x, x).

-- Hemorrhagic Stroke and Coma: Hemorrhage from a ruptured aneurysm could lead to coma, hemorrhagic stroke and sometimes even death (x, x).
+- Hemorrhagic Stroke and Coma: Hemorrhage from a ruptured one could lead to coma, hemorrhagic stroke and sometimes even death (x, x).

-- Hydrocephalus: In the event of an aneurysm rupturing in the area between the brain and the surrounding tissue, the blood circulation could be blocked, leading to more pressure on the brain (x, x).
+- Hydrocephalus: In the event of one rupturing in the area between the brain and the surrounding tissue, the blood circulation could be blocked, leading to more pressure on the brain (x, x).

 - Vasospasm: The blood vessels in the brain could narrow post the rupture of a brain aneurysm.
 This could limit blood flow to the cells, causing more damage (x).